Canada Post is committed to a low-carbon future

 we remove one tonne of CO2e from the atmosphere by purchasing high-quality, verified and accredited carbon offsets.

-The environmental projects supported by carbon offset purchases remove the same amount of carbon from the atmosphere generated by parcel delivery.
+The environmental projects supported by carbon offset activities neutralize the greenhouse gas emissions created by parcel delivery.

 The need for carbon offsets will diminish over time, as we green our operations and supply chain on the road to net-zero.